hsuanchih/Scribbles/iOS-OSX/Combine Subscribers-Assign-Sink.md

 ---
 ## Subscribers.Assign

 `Subscribers.Assign` is subscriber intended for assigning a publisher’s output to a property of an object.
-Let's see an example of how it's used before we go into how it works.
+Let's see an example of how it's used before we break down how it works.

 ```Swift
 // A ValuePrinter prints its value to the console